hdShang/arxiv-daily/docs/cs-AI/2025-09-30/papers/250925643v3-sock-a-benchmark-for-measuring-self-replication-in-large-language-mo.md

 ---
 layout: default
-title: SOCK: A Benchmark for Measuring Self-Replication in Large Language Models
+title: "SOCK: A Benchmark for Measuring Self-Replication in Large Language Models"
 ---

 # SOCK: A Benchmark for Measuring Self-Replication in Large Language Models